Wood vs. Vinyl Windows: What’s the Difference?

 Difference Between Wood and Vinyl Windows

-Wood and vinyl are trusted window replacement choices.
+Wood and vinyl are trusted window replacement choices and have unique properties that influence their performance, longevity, and suitability for different home styles and climates.
 Here’s how they compare on key factors.

 Factor | Wood Windows | Vinyl Windows |